ADVANTICS/documentation/power-modules/ADM-PC-BP25/theory_of_operation.md

 Voltage setpoint corresponds to the output RMS voltage reference.
 Current setpoint corresponds to the total output RMS current limit and must be greater than zero, where total means all three phases combined.
 Frequency setpoint corresponds to the sine-wave frequency.
 Phase setpoint corresponds to the phase shift with respect to the synchronization signal.

+>[!NOTE] The frequency and phase setpoints must be set BEFORE the Inverter 1-phase Sync. mode is enabled.

 ![power envelope va08](images/AFE_inverter_1-ph_sync-AFE_inverter_1-ph_sync.svg ':size=50%')
 <figcaption style="text-align: center">Example connection of ADM-PC-BP25 in Inverter 1-phase Sync.mode</figcaption>